Chia-Network/chia_rs/crates/clvm-traits/docs/derive_macros.md

 ## Optional Fields

-You may mark the last field in a struct or enum variant as optional.
+You can only mark the last field in a struct or enum variant as optional.

-However, specifying multiple optional fields would be ambiguous, so it's not allowed.
+This restriction is in place because if you were able to have multiple optional fields, or an optional field that isn't at the end, it would be ambiguous.

 ### Optional Value

-You can specify a field as optional directly, which will be set to `None` if it's not present:
+You can set a field as optional by marking it as `#[clvm(default)]`.
+If the field isn't present when deserializing, it will default to the `Default` implementation of the type.
+When serializing, it will check if it's equal to the default and omit it if so.

 ```rust
 use clvmr::Allocator;